-Benguiat was heavily used in the 80s on Stephen King novels, “Choose Your Own Adventure” books, and Star Trek shows and most recently made a headline appearance as the red neon logo in Netflix’s love letter to the 80s - Stranger Things.
+Benguiat was heavily used in the 80s on Stephen King novels, “Choose Your Own Adventure” books, and Star Trek shows.
+Most recently, Benguiat headlined as the red neon logo in Netflix’s love letter to the 80s - Stranger Things.

-Adapting this particular typeface into 8x8 was quite the challenge and it went through many many iterations at one point I almost caved and considered dropping lower-case but I’ve always felt that’s a total cheat.
-Thankfully it got to the point I felt more confident and showed a screenshot to professional font designer David Jonathan Ross of Input, Fit and Font of the Month fame he guessed it was Benguiat first time.
+Adapting this particular typeface into 8x8 was quite the challenge going through many, many iterations.
+At one point, I almost caved and considered dropping lower-case but persevered.
+Thankfully it got to the point I felt more confident and showed a screenshot to professional font designer David Jonathan Ross of Input, Fit, and Font of the Month fame, he guessed it was Benguiat first time.

-The Times font, and especially its more recent Times New Roman update, are ubiquitous being standard on pretty much every platform under the sun.
+The Times New Roman typeface is ubiquitous, being default fonts installed on pretty much every platform under the sun.

-Designing this font in 2018 the challenge was developing a bold serif in 8x8 that didn’t just look like a generic bold serif but retained the style of Times.
-Between the oval 0, the double-story g and subtle contrasts on angled lines.
+Designing this typeface in 2018, the challenge was developing a bold serif in 8x8 that didn’t just look like a generic bold serif but retained the style of Times.
+Between the oval 0, the double-story “g” and subtle contrasts on angled lines.

 The font works well in many scenarios where you want a bold, formal look.